tposney/midi-qol/README.md

 ## DF Quality of Life
 - Midi-qol does NOT implement the RAW Dnd5e template coverage, it uses the Foundry template coverage.
 DF Quality of Life implements the correct dnd5e template coverage, so you can disable midis auto area of effect targeting and use DF Quality of Life instead, but you won't get on the fly targeting.

-## **Furnace (deprecated for Foundry 0.8.x - Use Advanced Macros).**
+## Furnace (deprecated for Foundry 0.8.x - Use Advanced Macros)
-If you intend to make use of any of the macro features in midi-qol you will need to install the Furnace module and enable advanced macros (which is the feature you need/should enable).
+If you intend to make use of any of the macro features in midi-qol you will need to install the Advanced Macros module.

-## *Better Rolls
+## Better Rolls
 If you are using Better Rolls (which is a great module), midi-qol takes over once the hit/damage card is placed by Better Rolls.
 This means that resource consumption, template placement, critical/fumble, and  advantage/disadvantage determination are **all** handled by Better Rolls before midi-qol kicks in.
 Midi-qol checks hits, saves, applies damage, and calls active effects.
 In particular, Better Rolls does not use any of the flags.midi-qol....

-## **Magic Items.
+## Magic Items
 **(Thanks to @simone for his help)**
 Midi-qol is mostly compatible with magic-items.
 The only issue is that spell templates for spells in a magic item are not auto-placed on casting.
 Once placed everything works as expected.
 Spells/features that can be rolled will work.
 Items that create changes by being present in the characters inventory (i.e. passive/transfer effects) won't behave as expected since they are actually held in the characters inventory, this includes transfer active effects.